adrimayy/Adriano-Rangel/README.md

 <br/>
 <br/>

-Throughout my educational journey, I've also worked on several programming assignments and class projects.
-I am excited to work on more collaborative projects, especially those related to Swift and LLM.
+Throughout my educational journey, I've worked on several programming assignments and class projects.
+Some of my notable projects include two Chrome Extensions, one for East Hampton High School (EHHS) and another one for Google Classroom:

 ## 🏆 Achievements